 The first published Kent record for Erica tetralix is Edward Jacob's reference in his Plantae Favershamienses (1777) to the species being found, but not common, 'At the Bottom of Jud's Wood' (there is still a Judd's Wood, south west of Ospringe, on the Thanet Formation, which could provide an acid sandy substrate).
-Hanbury and Marshall (1899) considered it to be $local^{15}$ on moist heaths, preferring a somewhat loamy sand.
+Hanbury and Marshall (1899) considered it to be local15 on moist heaths, preferring a somewhat loamy sand.
 They noted historic records on the north west Kent metropolitan commons - Keston, Blackheath and Chislehurst - and mentioned records in heaths elsewhere, such as Benenden Heath and Hothfield.
 However, it is possible that the species was not restricted to moist heaths, for they gave woodland records as well: Seal Chart and Chiddenden Wood (near Cranbrook), as well as Jacob's original record in Jud's Wood.
 The species develops best in the open, but is capable of withstanding shade of Scottish woodland with a daylight factor of 1/3 to $1/6^{16}$.
-On the other hand, it may that the woodland name has been assigned to a site which actually represented open ground there.
+On the other hand, it may that the Kent woodland name has been assigned to a site which actually represented open ground there.
+Francis Rose knew it (1940s-60s) as present in 20 localities: in wet-heaths, valley bogs; and locally abundant, but generally rare, and absent from all of north east Kent and the chalk and marsh districts.
+He considered its main centres to be the north west Kent heaths, Hothfield Common and the High Weald woods between Tunbridge Wells and Biddenden; it had presumably been much commoner on the sands of the Folkestone Formation before most of the heaths were enclosed and cultivated.

-By the 1971-80 county survey (Philp, 1982), it was considered rather local and scarce in Kent because of the lack of suitable habitats (bog and wet heaths) and it was recorded in only 13 tetrads in the administrative county.
+By the 1971-80 county survey (Philp, 1982), it was regarded as rather local and scarce in Kent because of the lack of suitable habitats (bog and wet heaths) and it was recorded in only 13 tetrads in the administrative county.
 That number reduced to eight tetrads by 1991-2005, although three of those tetrads represent sites where it was not recorded in 1971-80.
 It is not clear whether this is a consequence of the recording process, or whether there is a degree of coming and going of the plant with changes in habitat.
 However, the central issue for this species in the county is habitat availability.
 Heathland has long been in decline in Kent, with a slight recent reversal due to restoration work, as described in the account for Calluna vulgaris (Heather); but any reversal really needs to bring back wet heathland for Erica tetralix, in spite of some historic records for probably drier locations.
 Erica tetralix copes with much wetter conditions than either Calluna vulgaris or Erica cinerea, and is more tolerant of iron toxicity than the latter in these circumstances17; and accordingly in such habitats can avoid being out-competed by the other heaths.
 On the basis of Philp (1982), Erica tetralix is four times scarcer in the administrative county than Erica cinerea and 35 times scarcer than Calluna vulgaris.
 This must at least in part reflect the scarcity of wet heathland or bog in comparison with similar, but drier, ground.